What Is a CRM for Restaurants and Why Do You Need One?

 Sales people, for example, use CRMs to take and save notes about sales pitches, calls, and meetings.
 They then use that data to personalize interactions with and offers to potential customers.

-So, how do restaurants use CRMs?
-Keep reading to find out…
+So, how do businesses use customer relationship management in the restaurant industry?
+Keep reading to find out.

 What Is a Restaurant CRM System?